Big Cypress Superintendent Compendium

 §2.15(a)(1) Pets

-• Private landowners within the Preserve may transport dogs to their private property via a designated route as authorized by a Special Use Permit (SUP)
+• Pets are not permitted on established trails, boardwalks, or in the backcountry, except that private landowners may transport dogs to their private property via a designated route as authorized by a Special Use Permit (SUP).

 Determination: This restriction serves to protect wildlife and visitors.

-§2.15(a)(5) Pets - pet excrement
+§2.15(a)(5) Pets - Pet Excrement

-• Visitors are responsible for disposing of excrement from their pets
+• Visitors are responsible for disposing of excrement from their pets.

 • Excrement must be collected and disposed of in sealed containers or bags and placed into a designated garbage can.